One of our favourite cooking schools in Luang Prab

 Cooking classes have a reputation for being a bit hit and miss in Southeast Asia with some being too technical and fiddly while others being demonstrations with little hands on participation.
-The cooking school at Tamarind in Luang Prabang however manages to strike a good balance, we learned on a recent visit.
+The cooking school at Tamarind in Luang Prabang however manages to strike a good balance.

 The morning cooking class starts off with a trip to the local market, where one can see where locals purchase their produce on a daily basis.
 In Luang Prabang, this often happens at the Phousi Market which has a dizzying array of fruit, vegetables, meat, healthcare products, clothing and anything else you can think of that might be needed around the home.